ClearMotion/take-home-1/README.md

 ### Step 4

-Create a GET `/sessionTotalDistance` endpoint.
+Create a GET `/sessionDistance` endpoint.
 This endpoint should also accept a single query string parameter `id`.
-We want the endpoint to find the total distance covered by the session.
+We want the endpoint to find the distance covered by the whole session.

 The position field `pos` first contains a latitude coordinate, then a longitude coordinate.
 The `/sessionDistance` endpoint should find the distance between consecutive `data` elements and return the sum of all the distances.